1WD Header 2026 v3

 Cheers!

-36 thoughts on “Win Tickets To #RiojaWeek Tapas Fest 2014 In NYC!3 min read”
+36 responses to “Win Tickets To #RiojaWeek Tapas Fest 2014 In NYC!”

 Best tapas experience for me isn't Rioja related but certainly authentic Spanish.
 While honeymooning in southern Spain we spent a day walking through Sevilla.
 Several days prior my wife and I suffered food poisoning from a Michelin starred restaurant in southern Portugal so needless to say we hadn't been eating much.
 We finally started to feel better.
 After checking walking several miles checking out the Alcazar, the cathedral, Metropole Parasol and just Spanish culture on the whole we stumbled upon this tiny back street (actually found it while trying to determine what type of car was parked on the side street – it looked like a Mercedes version of a Honda del sol) The restaurant across the alley was a place called La Brunhilda.
 Place was clean and modern and rather unlike so many of the old school tapas places we'd been walking by with iberico hanging in the front window.
 Much more modern tapas as well- we shared several plates.
 All seemed to be better than the last – perhaps because neither of us had eaten much solid food or had an appetite in days.The Pulpo was the best octopus I've had in my life.
 We drank Barbadillo Manzanilla en Rama.
 The wine was salty and savory and worked wonderfully with the sweetness of the octopus. it was an experience i will never forget.